Quick Take

 Population

 This crab population is quite healthy and far from endangered.
-A large influence here is there are strict regulations governing the season when you can harvest them and — most importantly — how the creatures are harvested.
+A large influence here is that there are strict regulations governing the season when you can harvest them and — most importantly — how the creatures are harvested.
 The crab is one of the few animals that aren’t killed for food.
 If the fishermen are responsible, the stone crab is safely returned to the wild after its declawing.

 Over time, as the creature molts, it will generate new claws.
 But it’s a slow process that can take up to three years.
 Older crabs never fully regenerate their claws.
 The regrowth is greatly influenced by how responsibly fishermen follow regulations concerning claw removal.